cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 In order to be flexible, CometBFT needs to allow changing the transaction hashing algorithm if desired by the app developers.

+### General hashing

+It's up for a debate whether the hashing function should be changed for the whole CometBFT or just transactions.

 ## Alternative Approaches

 1. Do nothing => not flexible.
 2. Add `HashFn` argument to `NewNode` and pass this function down the stack => complicates the code.
-3. Limit the scope of the solution described below to just transaction hashing (do not change header's hash, evidence's hash, etc.) => ?
+3. Limit the scope of the solution described below to transaction hashing (do not change header's hash, evidence's hash, etc.) => ?

 ## Decision

-Give app developers a way to provide their own transaction hash function.
+Give app developers a way to provide their own hash function.

 ## Detailed Design